-The Bastian Family Career Center is not just for Seniors!
+The Bastian Family Center for Career Success is not just for Seniors!

 By exploring your interests, skills, and values early in your college career, you will be more prepared to choose a career field that fits best with your criteria, making the transition from college to "Life After Knox" easier.

 First Year: Self-Assessment